Presidency of Abraham Lincoln: Early war

-Easter theater to 1864
+Eastern theater to 1864

 1861 and the Peninsula campaign

 After the defeat at the First Battle of Bull Run, Lincoln summoned Major General George B. McClellan to replace McDowell.
 McClellan had won minor battles in the Western Virginia campaign, and those victories had allowed Unionist West Virginia to hold the Wheeling Convention and eventually secede from Virginia.
 With Lincoln's support, McClellan rejected Scott's Anaconda Plan, instead proposing a strike against Virginia which would end the war with one climactic battle.
 After Scott retired in late 1861, Lincoln appointed McClellan general-in-chief of all the Union armies.
 McClellan, a young West Point graduate, railroad executive, and Pennsylvania Democrat, took several months to plan and attempt his Peninsula campaign.
 The campaign's objective was to capture Richmond by moving the Army of the Potomac by boat to the Virginia Peninsula and then overland to the Confederate capital.
 McClellan's repeated delays frustrated Lincoln and Congress, as did his position that no troops were needed to defend Washington.

 In response to Bull Run, Congress established the Joint Committee on the Conduct of the War to provide oversight of military operations.
 Throughout the war, the committee would investigate generals deemed incompetent or insufficiently aggressive.
 Aside from the committee's activities, Congress would generally defer to Lincoln's leadership throughout the war.
 A group of congressmen known as the Radical Republicans often became frustrated with Lincoln's conduct of the war and reluctance to immediately push abolition, but Lincoln was able to maintain good relations with many of the Radical Republican leaders, including Senator Charles Sumner.
 Congressional Democrats, on the other hand, tended to oppose Lincoln's policies regarding both the war and slavery.

 In January 1862, Lincoln, frustrated by months of inaction, ordered McClellan to begin the offensive by the end of February.
 When McClellan still failed to launch his attack, members of Congress urged Lincoln to replace McClellan with McDowell or Frémont, but Lincoln decided to retain McClellan as commander of Army of the Potomac over either potential replacement.
 He did, however, remove McClellan as general-in-chief of the army in May, leaving the office vacant.
 McClellan moved against Confederate forces in March, and the Army of Potomac fought the bloody-but-inconclusive Battle of Seven Pines at the end of May.
 Following the battle, Robert E. Lee took command of Confederate forces in Virginia, and he led his forces to victory in the Seven Days Battles, which effectively brought the Peninsula Campaign to a close.